-- ICCP – Inter-Chassis Communication Protocol: Used to allow two seperate devices to communicate and appear to other devices as one, for protocols like mLACP.
+- ICCP – Inter-Chassis Communication Protocol: Used to allow two separate devices to communicate and appear to other devices as one, for protocols like mLACP.

 - mLACP – Multi-chassis Link Aggregation Protocol: Allows two devices to appear to a DHD as one device running LACP.

-- MC-LAG – Multi-chassic Link Aggregation Group: A group of devices running mLACP.
+- MC-LAG – Multi-chassis Link Aggregation Group: A group of devices running mLACP.